juliensalinas/torrengo/tpb/README.md

 # Description of the ThePirateBay scraping library

-**tpb** searches torrents on https://pirateproxy.mx
+**tpb** searches torrents on all The Pirate Bay proxies located on https://proxybay.bz

-The **Lookup** function searches https://pirateproxy.mx and returns a clean list of torrents.
+The **Lookup** function retrieves all The Pirate Bay urls located on https://proxybay.bz, launches a search on all thoses urls concurrently, and returns a clean list of torrents from the url that responded first.
 For each torrent the following info is retrieved:

 * name
 * magnet link